-Qtip parses feature data from the extra ZT:Z SAM field.
-So once we identified a feature, we enable Qtip to use that feature simply by printing it as an additional value in the ZT:Z field.
-This field contains comma-separated numeric data.
-The following is an
+Qtip parses feature data from the extra ZT: Z SAM field.
+So once we identified a feature, we enable Qtip to use that feature simply by printing it as an additional value in

 Qtip also ignores the small number of chimeric alignments reported by BWA-MEM.
 Proper handling of chimeric alignments is future work.